Skip to main content

 Choose busy ngandas and street vendors with fresh preparation

-Street food and nganda restaurants are generally safe when food is freshly prepared.
-Look for high turnover and hot serving.
-Grilled meats, chikwanga, and pondu are safe choices.
+Street food and nganda restaurants are generally safe when food is cooked to order.
+Stick to stalls with high turnover where dishes come out hot.
+Grilled meats, chikwanga, and pondu are reliable choices.

 LOW